How to Grow Sage Indoors

 Year 3+: End of Life

-Sage does not easily tolerate summer heat and humidity, but as long as you keep your plants in climate-controlled conditions you can live a very long time.
-After about 3 years you will notice it get woody and less flavorful, at which point you may choose to start over.
+Sage does not easily tolerate summer heat and humidity, but as long as you keep your plants in climate-controlled conditions, they can live a very long time.
+After about 3 years, you will notice it getting woody and less flavorful, at which point you may choose to start over.

 Shop This Blog